FAQ

 The spacers you find with the bag of accessories are for the hubs and serve no purpose for your current 8 speed bike setup.
 You do not need to do anything with those.
 The red ones are spare seals for the hub freewheels.

-There are currently no rivets installed on the 2018 frame.
+There are currently no rivets installed on the 2018 and 2024 frames.
 However these can be added after market (rivets in the seat stays) and threads cut into drop outs.
 Your local bike shop may be able to assist for these traditonal mounting systems.
 There are also other systems which don’t need rivets/threads in the frame which might be suitable for Twicycle.
 Any further questions are welcome.